Home PA Abandoned Places Exploring the Ghost Town of Scotia Near State College

-But in the late 1800s, the company town of Scotia, built by one of the richest men in the world at the time, served as home to employees of Andrew Carnegie’s Scotia Mines and Iron Works.
+Built in the late 1800s by one of the richest men in the world at the time, Scotia was a “company town” that served as home to employees of Andrew Carnegie’s Scotia Mines and Iron Works.

 Now, Scotia is but a ghost town (and some say still inhabited by ghosts!), and the few remaining structures are being slowly swallowed up by the Earth.